When Britain Leaves Europe …

 Impact on Europe

-When Britain secedes, or is pushed from the corridors of power in Brussels, the balance of power defining European geopolitics will be revolutionized.
-The absence of a meaningful presence by Britain will create a massive power vacuum inside the EU.
+The absence of a meaningful presence by Britain will lead to a power void inside the eu.
 Geopolitics abhors a vacuum.
-Britain’s absence will be the green light for the Franco-German axis to push ahead with unification, leaving European states of lesser power to either put up or shut up.
+Britain’s absence will be the green light for the Franco-German axis in association with Italy, traditionally the eu’s prime movers, to push ahead with a two-speed unification process, leaving nations of lesser power to either put up or shut up.
+Given past history and the present dominance of Germany as the Union’s economic and, increasingly, political powerhouse, expect Berlin, situated at the heart of Europe, to take the lead in this process.

 Impact on Britain and America

-Considered against the backdrop of European history—which is a tale of imperialist belligerence, religious turmoil and war—the marginalization of Britain from European affairs will likely create a strategic and geopolitical nightmare!
+Considered against the backdrop of European history—which is a tale of imperialist belligerence, religious turmoil and war—the sidelining of Britain from European affairs could produce a strategic and geopolitical nightmare.
+Without Britain’s presence and influence, that history, as Chancellor Kohl famously implied, may well be repeated.

 The one thing that Europe currently lacks, which was a major contributor to its repeated history of imperialism over time, is a strong, decisive, ambitious leader.
 Throughout the history of similar configurations of European unity (termed the Holy Roman Empire), it was Germany that provided such leadership.
 With a federalizing Europe of multiple highly industrialized states at its beckoning—including the most powerful currency in the world, a population of 430 million people and a combined military force of over 2 million personnel—can the German powerhouse resist the urge to once again assert its leadership over all of Europe?
 That is a consideration on the minds of the deepest thinkers in the foreign-policy arena.
 The “German Question” is returning, yet again, to center stage in geopolitics.